Fragment molecular orbital

-The fragment molecular orbital method (FMO) is a computational method that can compute very large molecular systems with thousands of atoms using ab initio quantum-chemical wave functions.
+The fragment molecular orbital method (FMO) is a computational method that can be used to calculate very large molecular systems with thousands of atoms using ab initio quantum-chemical wave functions.

 History of FMO and related methods

-The fragment molecular orbital method (FMO) was developed by K. Kitaura and coworkers in 1999.
-FMO is deeply interconnected with the energy decomposition analysis (EDA) by Kitaura and Morokuma, developed in 1976.
+The fragment molecular orbital method (FMO) was developed by Kazuo Kitaura and coworkers in 1999.
+FMO is deeply interconnected with the energy decomposition analysis (EDA) by Kazuo Kitaura and Keiji Morokuma, developed in 1976.
 The main use of FMO is to compute very large molecular systems by dividing them into fragments and performing ab initio or density functional quantum-mechanical calculations of fragments and their dimers, whereby the Coulomb field from the whole system is included.
 The latter feature allows fragment calculations without using caps.